After reading this article, you won’t have to frantically search for the nearest WiFi hotspot anymore.

 Finding WiFi hotspots with NetSpot is easy.
-You simply install it on any Windows or macOS computer with WiFi and click on the Discover button in NetSpot to switch to Discover Mode.
+You simply install it on any Windows or macOS computer with WiFi and click on the Inspector button in NetSpot to switch to Inspector Mode.

 In this mode, you can create multi-zone interactive heatmaps with detailed information on wireless network coverage.
 Survey Mode is useful for optimizing the coverage of WiFi hotspots as it clearly highlights all areas of signal weakness.

 You can also find WiFi hotspots without NetSpot using the tools built into your mobile device or computer, but don’t expect to get nearly as comprehensive information as you can get with NetSpot.
 Telling apart unsecured networks for secured ones is often problematic and discovering hidden WiFi hotspots may be impossible.